 The oath is a handle, the mechanism, the means by which a judge or commissioner is held to account.

-When Bill Knowles took the oath the last time he was reelected, he swore to uphold the constitution of Tennessee, come what may.
+When Bill Knowles took the oath the last time he was re-elected, he swore to uphold the constitution of Tennessee, come what may.

-And a gay shadow fell across the land, that being an opinion out of the federal judiciary, Obergefell vs. Hodges, which purported to level all statutory constitutional structures across the United States and neutralize the biblical ethic of marriage reflected in many state constitutions, including Tennessee’s.
+And a gay shadow fell across the land, that being an opinion out of the federal judiciary, Obergefell vs. Hodges, which purported to level all statutory constitutional structures across the United States and to neutralize the biblical ethic of marriage reflected in many state constitutions, including Tennessee’s.

 Perilous forward-looking vows

-They obligate themselves to not throw a law aside, not enforce a new regime of their own wills or their own permission.
+They obligate themselves to not throw a law aside, to not enforce a new regime of their own wills or their own permission.
 They are debtors to owning their promises to uphold the law.
 Promissory oaths are dangerous, because they project into the future obedience to a promise made today in which future circumstances are unknown.